-Jerry Sandusky, a Penn State football coach, who was found guilty of inappropriate behavior with a minor has a complete octave of his voice missing, showing he was not tell all of the Truth.
+Jerry Sandusky, a Penn State football coach, who was found guilty of inappropriate behavior with a minor has a complete octave of his voice missing, showing he did not tell all of the Truth.
 His print also indicates that he didn’t think his actions were out of line.
 The actual word that gave him away was “horseplay.”
 He thought his actions were acceptable.

 The above evaluations were done using Time Domain assessments which show each sound as it is spoken.
 It is more of a generalized music note based evaluation.
 “How Now Brown Cow” would create four indicators on the voice graph.